Chymyst/chymyst-core/docs/joinrun.md

 Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka streams.

-Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging, assertions on singleton molecules and perhaps on some other situations, thread fusing for singleton molecule reactions, read-only volatile readers for singletons.
+Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging, assertions on singleton molecules and perhaps on some other situations, thread fusing for singleton molecule reactions.

 Version 0.5: Investigate an implicit distributed execution of chemical reactions ("soup pools").